The sun is beating down on your neck. You can practically see the heat as it radiates off the pavement.

 Choose a self-propelled mower if you have a medium-sized lawn with some hills or rough patches and are okay with spending an hour a week walking the property, but want to take the edge off the physical labor.
 You aren't ready to trust a robot yet, but you need more power than a push mower.

-And finally, choose a robotic mower if you're ready to retire from lawn care, if you want convenience, efficiency, and smart features.
+Finally, you choose a robotic mower if you're ready to retire from lawn care, if you want convenience, efficiency, and smart features.
 Most importantly, choose a robotic mower if you understand that time is your most valuable asset.
 You want a lawn that looks manicured every single day, not just on Saturdays.
 You want to reduce your carbon footprint.
 That's the power of a robotic mower.
-Check out best robotic mower for large lawns.
+Check out the best robotic mower for large lawns.

 From Chore to Choice: Upgrade Your Mowing Game